wessenstam/ts2019/xplay/xplay.rst

 .. note::

-  When XPlay is GA in 5.11, we will also support a new trigger type “Manual” which allows you associate a playbook to VMs, Hosts, and Clusters and trigger it manually.
+  When X-Play is GA in 5.11, we will also support a new trigger type “Manual” which allows you associate a playbook to VMs, Hosts, and Clusters and trigger it manually.

   .. figure:: images/xplay_07.png